anjijj/anjijj/README.md

 - ⚡ Fun fact: ...
 -->
 🔭 I’m currently studying at Gachon University.<br>
-🌱 I’m currently learning business administration and software.
+🌱 I’m currently learning business administration and software.<br>
-🔭 Business administration is my major and software is my second major.
+🔭 Business administration is my major and software is my second major.<p>
 😄 I want to find my dream here.
 😄 My dream is to have a job that combines major and second major.
+💬 I'm going to do two things for my dream.
+💬 The first is software-related study.
+💬 Second, try to be a trend-conscious person.